 Gwendolyn is a Mexican-American violist who obtained her Undergraduate and Graduate degrees in viola performance from Baylor University and more recently obtained a post-graduate viola performance degree at the University of Michigan.
 She acted as principal violist in the Oaxacan Symphony in 2015-2016 and has participated in prestigious chamber music festivals including Bowdin International Music Festival and Center Stage Strings.
 She was also the concerto competition winner in the Mid-Texas Symphony Concerto Competition 2013.
 She was invited to take part in the Brancaleoni International Music Festival in Piobbico, Italy, summer of 2018 and was invited as a guest artist on the Rutenberg Chamber Music Series in Tampa, Florida.
 In addition to her performance experience, she is a certified Suzuki violin/viola teacher and has taught in both Mexico and the U.S. She recently won a prestigious Mexican cultural grant, (FONCA) for SA'OAXACA, 2021.
+She was recently awarded the prestigious CH Foundation Graduate Fellowship to study a Doctoral in Musical Arts degree at the University of Texas Tech under the tutelage of Philippe Chao, which will begin in the fall of 2021.

 A native of Buffalo, NY, Teagan Faran is a multidisciplinary musician focused on enacting social change through the arts.
 She has recorded with the Buffalo Tango Orkestra, La Martino Orquesta Típica, and had compositions featured at the NYSSMA Conference and the Persis Vehar Competition for Excellence.
 Faran has recently served as concertmaster of the University of Michigan Symphony Orchestra and the Ann Arbor Camerata and was a member of the Orquesta Escuela de Emilio Balcarce.
 As a soloist, Faran has performed with the Buffalo Philharmonic, the Greater Buffalo Youth Orchestra, the Ann Arbor Camerata, the Williamsville East Symphonic Orchestra, and the University of Vermont Symphony.
 She founded Ann Arbor arts collective Red Shoe Company in 2017 is a teaching artist for the University Musical Society and the Sphinx Organization.
 After graduating from the University of Michigan (BM 2018), Faran moved to Buenos Aires in 2019 on a Fulbright grant.
 She is currently attending the Manhattan School of Music pursuing a Masters in Contemporary Performance (MM '22)